Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 ![The pantalones leak site landing page listing six victims, two leaked and four on release countdowns](/assets/images/sisterhood-travelling-packets/1.png)

 The page pushes you toward the archives.
-Read the source first.
+But let's put our hacker hoodies on and read the page source first.

 ## The Comment in the Source